s1m0ness/PeakRMSCompressorWorkbench/README.md

 - **Default Path**:
   `C:\Users\Public\Documents`

-  In this directory, the metrics files are saved under the `\Testing` folder.
+  In this directory, the metrics files are saved under the `\PeakRMSCompressorWorkbench_testing_results` folder.

 - **Compressed Files**:
   In `Config.h`, you can configure whether the compressed audio files should also be saved alongside the metrics.
 By default, this option is set to **false**.